chameleon10712/notes/db/database-storage-I.rst

   - fixed length attributes

-    - such as numeric values, dates, or fixed- length character strings
+    - such as numeric values, dates, or fixed-length character strings

   - Variable-length attributes